Elstree Studios

 Elstree Studios is a generic term which can refer to several current and demolished British film studios and television studios based in or around the town of Borehamwood and village of Elstree in Hertfordshire, England.
 Production studios have been located in the area since 1914 when film production began there.

 Films shot at Elstree include: Britain's first sound film, Alfred Hitchcock's Blackmail (1929), The Dam Busters (1955), Moby Dick (1956), Summer Holiday (1963), 2001: A Space Odyssey (1968), Where Eagles Dare (1968), Goodbye, Mr. Chips (1969), Star Wars (1977), The Shining (1980) and the Indiana Jones films.

 Television shows shot at Elstree include The Avengers, Danger Man, The Prisoner, UFO, Robot Wars, The Muppet Show, EastEnders, Holby City, Who Wants to Be a Millionaire? and Big Brother.
 The music video for Queen's "Bohemian Rhapsody" was filmed at Elstree in November 1975.

 Currently, two major sites remain in use in Borehamwood: Elstree Studios on Shenley Road and the BBC Elstree Centre on Eldon Avenue.
 A third, Sky Studios Elstree is currently under construction, whilst a fourth Millennium Studios still exists in a much reduced capacity where it trades as Studio 2000.

 History and facilities

-Despite being called "Elstree Studios", only one studio has ever been located in Elstree itself, the remainder residing in the adjacent town of Borehamwood.
-When the studios were being established, Elstree was significantly larger than Borehamwood.
-Nowadays, Borehamwood is larger, but the old names have remained in use.
+Despite being called Elstree Studios, only one studio has ever been located in Elstree itself, the remainder residing in the adjacent town of Borehamwood.
+When the studios were being established, Elstree was significantly larger than Borehamwood, while today Borehamwood is larger.
+Nevertheless the studios are still referred to as Elstree Studios.